Troubleshooting

 • Connector registration failed: Refer issue Troubleshooting SEC Registration Failure.

-The SEC is "online", but there are no events in CDO Event Logging Page
+The SEC is "online", but there are no events in Security Cloud Control Event Logging Page

-Symptom: The Secure Event Connector shows "Active" in CDO Secure Connectors page but you do not see events in CDO Event viewer.
+Symptom: The Secure Event Connector shows "Active" in Security Cloud Control Secure Connectors page but you do not see events in Security Cloud Control Event viewer.

 Solution or workaround: